ypwanghh/acs/README.md

 # acs - Application Source Code Search #

+## This tool could help you search your application source codes easily, enhance your work efficiency. ##

 *Pre-install software: Java, Maven, Tomcat*

 You need to config your acs at com.moodys.acs.util.AcsContext, just like below: